nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Nanoscale:** Pertaining to the scale at which nano-formulations operate, typically below 100 nanometers.

-### Expanded Definition and Usage\nNano-formulation represents a significant advancement in how active ingredients are delivered and utilized in medical, cosmetic, and agricultural applications.
+### Expanded Definition and Usage:
+Nano-formulation represents a significant advancement in how active ingredients are delivered and utilized in medical, cosmetic, and agricultural applications.
 By manipulating materials at the nanoscale, nano-formulations can enhance the bioavailability and efficacy of drugs, offer controlled release profiles, and reduce side effects by minimizing exposure to healthy tissues.
 In cosmetics, these formulations improve the penetration and absorption of ingredients for better skin care outcomes.
 In agriculture, nano-formulations are used to enhance the efficiency of fertilizers and pesticides, promoting effective pest control and nutrient delivery with minimal environmental impact.